 Previous studies in pastoral regions of Kenya have focused on either a specific market or on a segment of the pastoral livestock supply chain without considering the connections of the entire chain.
 To address this gap, the aim of this paper is to examine the activity system of traders and to differentiate the roles of different types of local traders in linking pastoralists to markets.
-We identify activities entailed by each trader category and their relationships with other actors that both facilitate and sustain the activities.
-This study lays the groundwork to show how the chain is currently functioning and reveals key challenges identified by different chain actors.
+We identify activities performed by different categories of traders and their relationships with other actors that facilitate and sustain the activities.
+This study shows how the chain is currently functioning and reveals key challenges identified by different chain actors.